gussmith23/caps-track/README.md

 ### Custom Bootstrap

 We use Bootstrap for styling.
 We also customize Bootstrap a bit (e.g. to make the logo change colors when you flip between dark and light themes).
 Customizing Bootstrap is easy and well-supported.
 We have our own main style file, `scss/style.scss`, which imports Bootstrap and adds our custom styles.
 Then, in the build scripts in `package.json`, this file is compiled into the main `style.css` file and moved into `assets/`, which is eventually copied into the `dist/` by Nest.js and imported in all of our HTML (see `default.hbs`).

+## Architecture

+Entry is in `main.ts`.

+Database schema checking is really basic.
+Basically: log into the database and check that it matches expectations.
+If it doesn't, fail.
+If the table doesn't exist at all, create it.
+No migrations or anything; either manually migrate or delete the database each time.

+Entire config is stored in `.env` file.
+See `.env.template` and 12-factor app.

+Testing:
+Unit tests are stored in `src/` alongside implementation files.
+These should be runnable with a basic invocation of `jest`; use `npm run test`.
+Integration/end-to-end tests are stored in `test/`.
+These require the rest of the environment to be set up (e.g. the Postgres database.)